djradon/public-notes/t.km.PARA.md

 ## [[p.hasRecipe]]

-- formulate your Project List and then replicate that list across every single tool you use, now and in the future.
+- formulate your Project List and then replicate that list across every single tool you use, now and in the future. ^IoqWYbtXfBja
   - consistent spelling, punctuation, and capitalization, so that your transitions between programs are as seamless as possible.
 -  put personally relevant information in Areas, and generally useful information in Resources